-The Bachelor of Specialized Studies (B.S.S.) program allows students to create an individualized, multidisciplinary degree program tailored to their individual interests and needs.
-In collaboration with faculty partners and a B.S.S. academic advisor, students design an area of concentration that stands as the equivalent of pre-established major.
+At Ohio University, students can choose among more than 250 undergraduate majors, from accounting to world religions.
+But what happens if none of them is exactly the right fit?
+The Bachelor of Specialized Studies (BSS) degree allows eligible students to create an individualized, multidisciplinary degree tailored to their individual interests and needs.
+Working closely with faculty partners and a BSS academic advisor, students design and combine areas of concentration equivalent in depth and breadth of study to a pre-established major.

-Typically, the Bachelor of Specialized Studies degree is not an appropriate degree program for someone who has previously completed a bachelor’s degree.
-In special circumstances, a person who has completed a prior bachelor’s degree may petition the director of degree programs to seek permission to apply for and complete the B.S.S. degree.
-Additionally, the B.S.S. program is not an appropriate choice as a second-degree program (double major).
+Typically, the Bachelor of Specialized Studies degree is not appropriate as a second-degree (double major), or for someone who has previously completed a bachelor’s degree.
+In special circumstances, a person who has already completed a bachelor’s degree may petition the director of degree programs for permission to apply for and complete the BSS.

 - Acting and Dance Performance

 - Athletic Marketing and Communication